mczgalor/masterDS/README.md

 3) Subject: Distributed system III.

-Jupyter notebook to solve some question about a dataset using Spark streaming with KAFKA.
+Jupyter notebook to solve some questions about a dataset using Spark streaming with KAFKA.

  *SD3_mcgalvezortiz.ipynb: Notebook